Phillip-England/godocument/docs/configuration.md

 For example, here is a `godocument.config.json` file which does not follow the proper conventions.

-<md-warning>The example below does not follow the recommended conventions for `godocument.config.json`.</md-warning>
+<span class='md-warning'>The example below does not follow the recommended conventions for `godocument.config.json`.</span>

 ```json
 {